kadras-io/cert-manager-issuers/README.md

 ### Dependencies

-Cert Manager Issuers requires the [Cert Manager](https://github.com/kadras-io/package-for-cert-manager) package.
+cert-manager-issuers requires the [cert-manager](https://github.com/kadras-io/package-for-cert-manager) package.
 You can install it from the [Kadras package repository](https://github.com/kadras-io/kadras-packages).

 ### Installation